What is the Homecoming Project?

 Safety and Compliance

-What happens if a participant or host is non-compliant with project rules?
+What happens if a participant or host is non-compliant with the Homecoming Project rules?

-How will you ensure the safety of hosts and participants?
+How does the program ensure the safety of hosts and participants?

-No. Participants will be required to participate in community-based programming and services depending on their individually-tailored life plans.
+No. Program participants are required to participate in community-based programming and services depending on their individually-tailored life plans.